 While these new programs are authorized, they will be implemented only if sufficient funding is appropriated for them to NSF.
 In its work to finalize appropriations for FY ’23, Congress approved about $1 billion in new funding for NSF, hopefully some of which can be targeted toward these tech transfer programs.

 As our university lobbies Congress for increases in NSF appropriations for FY ’23 and beyond, we should include references to these potential positive impacts for tech transfer as another reason for our congressional delegation to support the highest funding levels possible for NSF.
-The and the already urge increases in NSF funding each year on a broad scale.
+The Association of American Universities (AAU) and the Association of Public and Land-Grant Universities (APLU) already urge increases in NSF funding each year on a broad scale.

 Please urge our federal relations team to mention these provisions in their advocacy in Washington.
 We are happy to provide more specific details about how these grants could benefit our state and region.